paulczar/k8s-camp/content/glossary/_index.md

 ## Container

 A Linux Container is an execution environment that has been sandboxed using Linux Kernel features such as CGROUPS and Namespaces.
-While not the original inventors of Linux Containers, Docker popularized them and thus the terms "docker container" and "linux container" are often interchangable.
+While not the original inventors of Linux Containers, Docker popularized them and thus the terms "docker container" and "linux container" are often interchangeable.

 ## Controller